Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Examples

-The graph in Fig.\ \ref{fig:Manhat} abstracts traffic flow in a city, where nodes $3$ through $7$ represent neighborhoods while nodes $1$ and $2$ represent two bridges that connect the city to its downtown.
-We consider traffic flow during early rush hours and assume that the overwhelming majority of passengers cross either of the two bridges in one direction, towards the downtown, during the time window at hand.
-Thereby, we treat the bridges as absorption nodes and an eventual destination for all traffic.
+The graph in Fig.\ \ref{fig:Manhat} abstracts traffic flow in a city where nodes $1$ and $2$ represent two one-way roads, while nodes $3$ through $7$ represent neighborhoods around them.
+The two one-way roads connect the city to its downtown.
+We consider traffic flow during rush hours and assume that citizens cross either of the roads toward downtown during the time window at hand.
+Thus, we treat the two roads as absorption nodes and eventual destinations for the traffic.

-With a plan to repair one of the bridges, the city hall aims to redirect traffic for the three hours of scheduled maintenance.
-During this time traffic must not exceed the capacity of the operating bridge to avoid traffic jams.
-We model this problem on a network with two absorbing states $\Va = \{1,2\}$, with node $1$ being the bridge to be mended and $2$ being the one remaining operational.
-Traffic flow rates between nodes are seen as transition probabilities.
-Typical flow rates that serve to define the prior are shown in Figure \ref{fig:Manhat}.
-During times $\tau\in\{3,4,5\}$ of maintenance, a possible policy is to adjust the prior kernel redirecting towards the bridge that remains open, completing the prior by taking,
+With a plan to repair one of the roads, the city hall aims to redirect traffic for three hours of scheduled maintenance.
+During this time, traffic must not exceed the capacity of the operating road to avoid traffic jams.
+We take this capacity value as $0.16$ of the average daily number of cars moving in the city.
+We model the problem on a network with two absorbing states.
+In that, $\Va = \{1,2\}$ with node $1$ being the road to be mended and $2$ being the one to remain operational.